demisto/content-docs/docs/contributing/marketplace.md

 ## Resubmit a Content Pack

-If you have already submitted your contribution and you would like to make changes to the submission, you can do so as follows:
+If you have already submitted your contribution and you would like to make changes to the submission, you can do so by resubmitting the content pack from XSOAR.
+The resubmission process is very similar to the initial submission, while instead of creating a new pull request, you will update an existing pull request.

 1. Create or edit any content items need to be included in your contribution.